FranceOfficial Name: French Republic

 Special Note: Overseas departments and territories of France (i.e. those not located in Europe) are not part of the Schengen Agreement.
 Please see Country Specific Information on French Guiana, French Polynesia, and the French West Indies for entry and exit requirements for those areas.

-There are strict regulations concerning temporary importation or exportation of items such as firearms, antiquities, medications, business equipment, sales samples, and other items.
-Contact the Embassy or Consulate General of Monaco for specific information regarding customs requirements.
+There are strict regulations concerning temporary importation or exportation of items such as firearms, antiquities, medications, business equipment, merchandise samples, and other items.
+Contact the Consulate General of Monaco for specific information regarding customs requirements.

-HIV/AIDS RESTRICTIONS: There are no HIV/AIDS entry restrictions for visitors to France or Monaco, and no specific HIV/AIDS restrictions for foreign residents.
+The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of France.
 However, due to the extensive medical benefits provided by the French Government, permanent resident status may be denied to foreigners with terminal illnesses when treatment is available in their home country.
-Please verify this information with the Embassy of France before you travel.
+Please consult with the Embassy of France concerning any personal needs in this regard before you travel.

 Safety and Security

 Political violence in Paris and throughout France is relatively uncommon, although there are occasional instances of extremely large demonstrations simultaneously occurring in many French cities.
 Large demonstrations in Paris are generally managed by a strong police presence, but even demonstrations intended to be peaceful can turn confrontational and possibly escalate into violence.
 We recommend that U.S. citizens avoid demonstrations if possible, and exercise caution if within the vicinity of any demonstrations.
-The congestion caused by large demonstrations can cause serious inconveniences for a visitor on a tight schedule.
 Some sporting events, such as soccer matches, have occasionally degenerated into violence that continued into the streets.

 Although U.S. citizens have not been specifically targeted in terrorist attacks in France in recent history, travelers should remain vigilant.
 Immediately report unattended packages observed in public places, or any other suspicious activities, to French law enforcement authorities.
 French authorities are proactive and will respond immediately.
 If there is a security incident or suspicious package, do not linger in the area to observe.